 Schedule for Periodic Comprehensive Reviews

-Periodic Comprehensive Review Schedule for Academic Units (PDF, 72 KB) - This is the PCR schedule for reviews of academic units.
+Periodic Comprehensive Review Schedule for Academic Programs - This is the PCR schedule for reviews of academic units.
 The schedule was negotatiated with each college and school to ensure all units complete a review by 2021-22.
 It is subject to change if a unit presents a compelling reason (change in accreditation schedule, new department chair or program director, etc.).
 In most cases, all programs within a department will complete a review at the same time.

-Periodic Comprehensive Review Schedule for Administrative and Educational Support Units (PDF, 70 KB) - This is the PCR schedule established to review all administrative and educational support units before 2021-22.
+Periodic Comprehensive Review Schedule for Administrative and Educational Support Units - This is the PCR schedule established to review all administrative and educational support units before 2021-22.
 The schedule is subject to change and updated as needed.